25 Best Colleges for Economics 2020

 2020 Best Colleges Highlights

-Learn more about the top five colleges for a Bachelor's in Economics degree.
+Learn more about the top colleges for a Bachelor's in Economics degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 Duke University’s Department of Economics offers three on-campus bachelor’s degrees in economics.
 The three degrees are the Bachelor of Science in Economics, the BS in Economics with a concentration in Economics and Finance, and the Bachelor of Arts in Economics.